2010 Northumbria Police manhunt: Second shooting

 At 12:45 am on 4 July, Police Constable David Rathband was shot while sitting in a police vehicle on the roundabout of the A1 and A69 roads near East Denton.
 Rathband was taken to Newcastle General Hospital in a critical condition with injuries to his head and upper body.
 The Guardian reported that Moat had called police 12 minutes before shooting PC Rathband to taunt them and tell them what he was about to do.
 He did so again some 50 minutes after the shooting, during which he showed little remorse and complained the police are "not taking me seriously enough".
 Police responded by saying they were taking him seriously and that Brown had no connection to the police.
 They urged him to hand himself in for the sake of his three children.

 Death of victim

-Just over 18 months after the shooting, David Rathband, who had struggled to come to terms with his blindness, was found hanged at his Blyth home on 29 February 2012.
+Just over 18 months after the shooting, David Rathband, who had struggled to come to terms with his blindness, was found hanged at his Blyth home on 29 February 2012, having died by suicide.
 His funeral service at Stafford Crematorium was attended by family and fellow police officers on 16 March 2012.

 In June, he had been due to carry the Olympic torch as part of the 2012 Summer Olympics torch relay.
 His daughter, Mia, who replaced him, chose to run blindfolded in tribute to her father.
 Rathband had spearheaded the Blue Lamp Foundation, which was started by him and his identical twin Darren whilst he was recovering from his injuries.
 The charity assists emergency staff injured in the line of duty.